Rimantas Kaukėnas

-Rimantas "Rimas" Kaukėnas (born 11 April 1977) is a Lithuanian former professional basketball player.
+Rimantas "Rimas" Kaukėnas (born 11 April 1977) is a Lithuanian professional basketball executive and former player who was the president of Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.
 His long career has taken him to a number of countries, finding the most success in Italy.
 He has also been a member of the senior men's Lithuanian national team.
-Playing primarily at the shooting guard position, he can also play as a point guard.
+Playing primarily at the shooting guard position, he could also play as a point guard.

 Professional career

 Kaukėnas was a longtime member of Montepaschi Siena of the Italian Serie A.

 On 5 August 2012 he signed for his homeland team Žalgiris Kaunas.

 He joined Grissin Bon Reggio Emilia in December 2013, helping the side reach the finals of the 2014–15 Lega Basket Serie A. In July 2015, his contract was extended for another season.
 On 7 July 2016 Kaukėnas retired from professional basketball.
 On 7 January 2017 Kaukėnas came out of retirement and rejoined Grissin Bon Reggio Emilia for the rest of the season.